Love Grows Stronger in Death

-Love Grows Stronger in Death is an anthology of short fiction curated by Tope Akintayo and co-edited by Ibrahim Babatunde Ibrahim and Basit Jamiu.
-Published in May 2024 by Witsprouts Books, the anthology features stories by 15 emerging writers exploring the themes of love, loss, and grief.
+Love Grows Stronger in Death is an anthology of short stories, curated by Tope Akintayo, co-edited by Ibrahim Babatunde Ibrahim, and Basit Jamiu.
+It was published in May 2024 by Witsprouts Books.
+The anthology includes stories by 15 emerging writers, focusing on themes such as love, loss, and grief.

-Love Grows Stronger in Death is part of Witsprouts Anthologies, a project dedicated to celebrating African literary brilliance and fostering a community for emerging writers.
+Love Grows Stronger in Death is an anthology by Witsprouts Anthologies, a platform that celebrates African literary brilliance and builds a community for emerging writers.

 Themes and Stories

-Love Grows Stronger in Death delves into the human experience of love, loss, and grief, exploring how unexplored affections and missed opportunities resonate more strongly in the face of loss.
-The stories in the anthology offer unique perspectives on the intricacies of relationships and the universal human experiences that bind people together.
-They also deal with how protagonists grapple with grief in the face of terminal illnesses like Alzehmiers and cancer and how these experiences affect the way persons going through grief interact with society.
+Love Grows Stronger in Death examines the human experience of love, loss, and grief, and how unexplored affections and lost opportunities are felt more profoundly when loss happens.
+The stories in this anthology provide new insights on the complexities of human relationships and the universal human experiences that connect us as human beings.
+It also examines the experience of the characters with loss, especially with terminal diseases like Alzehmiers and cancer, and how this impacts the manner by which grieving individuals deal with society.